 - Evaluating vendors and suppliers

 Autobahn Security is all about making cybersecurity manageable.
 Many cybersecurity or IT teams in general still track their progress by looking at the amount of issues resolved or the overall amount of vulnerabilities left or found.
 But this approach does not give any indication on how critical closing a specific issue is for your business.
-It also doesn’t reflect the entire prioritization process when deciding which issues to resolve first (Check out how Autobahn Security can help you here too).
+It also doesn’t reflect the entire prioritization process when deciding which issues to resolve first.

 What can be more demoralizing than to close a series of tasks only to realize that your list of issues has merely changed from 9,999 to 9,990.
 Let’s move on from looking only at the output and start working towards actual outcomes.